Somchandra17/API-Digger/README.md

 - Details of vulnerable endpoints with version information
 - List of endpoints that encountered errors during scanning

-## 💡 Tips

-- For optimal performance, adjust thread count based on your system capabilities
-- Use a comprehensive subdomain list for better coverage
-- Consider using custom wordlists for specialized environments

 ## 📜 License

 This project is licensed under the MIT License - see the LICENSE file for details.